Tata Indica

 The Tata Indica (from "Indian Car") is a B-segment car launched by the Indian manufacturer Tata Motors in 1998.
 It was the first Indian hatchback with a diesel engine.
 It was the first passenger hatchback from Tata Motors, with previous models being station wagons and SUVs.

-Indica is also considered one of India's indigenously developed passenger cars, though not the first.
-As of August 2008, more than 9.1 lakh units had been produced and the platform had spawned close to 12 lakh (1.2 million) vehicles.
+As of August 2008, more than 910,000 units had been produced and the platform had spawned close to 1.2 million vehicles.
 Annual sales of Indica were as high as 1,44,690 units in 2006–2007.
 As of July 2009, monthly sales of Indica were around 8,000 units.
 The models were also exported to European and African countries from late 2004.
 The car was discontinued in April 2018.